 The Pavement Condition Index (PCI) method was used in assessing the condition of the County's pave roads.
 The PCI method is an objective and repetitive method for assessing pavement condition and is widely used in industry.
-Pavement conditions were categorized based on PCI values using the criteria shown in Figure ES.1.
+Pavement conditions were categorized based on PCI values using the criteria shown in Figure ES-1.

-Figure ES.1 Pavement Condition Index Process and Categories
+Figure ES-1 Pavement Condition Index Process and Categories

-At the end of FY 2021/22, the overall area weighted average PCI of the County's road network was 74.
-About 27 percent of the total maintained miles throughout the County were found to be in need of resurfacing or replacement (considered to be AT RISK, POOR, or VERY POOR condition).
-The estimated cost to reduce this value from 27 percent to 25 percent is \$260 million; however, this is not a stagnant value.
+At the end of FY 2022/23, the overall PCI weighted average of the County's road network was 73.
+About 29 percent of the total maintained miles throughout the County were found to be in need of resurfacing or replacement and considered to be At Risk, Poor, or Very Poor condition.
+The estimated cost to reduce this value from 30 percent to 25 percent is \$294 million; however, this is not a stagnant value.
 It grows as maintenance and repairs are delayed while roads continue to age and deteriorate.
 In fact, delayed maintenance accelerates pavement deterioration and the type of maintenance or repair required changes from relatively low-cost surface treatment to medium cost surface rehabilitation to high-cost complete reconstruction.

 From FY 2018/19 to FY 2019/20 the overall PCI score increased from 72 to 74 due to a change in road inspection using a semi-automated laser inspection system instead of a manual inspection.
 The use of a semi-automated system provided an accurate and consistent inspection rating for all County maintained roads.
-The overall PCI for FY 2021/22 remained at 74.
+The overall PCI for FY 2022/23 is 73, which is one point lower from FY 2021/22 PCI.
+The reduction was likely due to delay on completing projects within this fiscal year.